uqs4760908/PatternAnalysis-2025/recognition/README.md

 ## Environment requirements

-While this implementation is written in a mostly hardware-agnostic manner, it is only test on CUDA gpus.
+While this implementation is written in a mostly hardware-agnostic manner, it is only tested on CUDA gpus.

 This implementation is tested on Python 3.11 and 3.12.